ember-cli/ember-cli.github.io/_posts/2013-04-08-managing-dependencies.md

 to run your app.
 If you use the above method to specifically exclude some, you should still be including them in some other way._

+##### Whitelisting and Blacklisting Assets

+You can limit which dependencies in your package.json file get imported into your Ember application by using the the addon option of the EmberApp constructor.
+A whitelist parameter allows you to restrict modules to a specific list.
+A blacklist parameter excludes specific modules from being imported into your app:

+{% highlight javascript %}
+var app = new EmberApp({
+  addon: {
+    blacklist: [
+      'fastboot-app-server'
+    ]
+  }
+});

+{% endhighlight %}

 ##### Test Assets

 You may have additional libraries that should only be included when running tests (such as qunit-bdd or sinon).
 These can be imported into your app in your ember-cli-build.js: